p2k3m/ResumeForge/docs/user-journey.md

 ## 5. Download enhanced assets
 - **What to do:** Once satisfied, select the download buttons for the updated résumé(s) and tailored cover letter.
-- **Behind the scenes:** ResumeForge stores the generated PDFs alongside the session for 30 days and tracks download events for analytics.
+- **Behind the scenes:** ResumeForge stores the generated PDFs alongside the session and tracks download events for analytics, overwriting older artefacts whenever new versions are produced so only current files remain.
 - **Expected result:** The candidate receives ATS-optimised résumé PDFs (2025 design), a tailored cover letter, and a summary of the enhancements to reference during interviews.
-Sessions automatically expire after the retention window to satisfy GDPR requirements.
+The platform retains only the current artefacts generated during the session so stored data stays tidy without automated expiry jobs.

 ## Troubleshooting quick reference
 - **Blocked job description:** Provide the full JD text manually when prompted.
 The system halts the flow until the paste box is filled so analysis never runs without the complete description.